 Yes, it does come with a slipper/assist clutch, but that’s it.
-Instead, it relies for its ‘rider aids’ on the hands, feet, skill and ability of the rider.
+Instead, it relies for its ‘rider aids’ on the hands, feet, skill, and ability of the rider.
 How strange is that?
-Similarly, if you want it to wheelie, just snap the throttle in the first three gears and off you go, don’t want to wheelie?
+Similarly, if you want it to wheelie, just snap the throttle in the first three gears, and off you go, don’t want to wheelie?
 Don’t do it.
 Simple.

 The view from the seat gives you good visibility of the handlebar clamp mounted single clock.
 Two-thirds of which is taken up by the analog-style rev counter, with a gear indicator in the center.
-The lower half contains the information center, which tells you fuel level/range/average mpg, coolant temp, odometer, indicators and an economical riding indicator!
-All in a rather nice little carbon look surround.
+The lower half contains the information center, which tells you fuel level/range/average mpg, coolant temp, odometer, indicators, and an economical riding indicator!
+All in a rather nice little carbon-look surround.

 The headlamp nacelle is cleverly angled along with the clock instrument cover to give just enough relief from buffeting at medium speeds to be noticeable, but obviously taking advantage of that wonderful engine is going to give you those neck muscles you’ve always dreamt of.
-An aftermarket screen will probably be on most new owner’s shopping list.
+An aftermarket screen will probably be on most new owner’s shopping lists.

 So, will potential buyers get past its lack of electronic aids and see it for the hard- accelerating, great handling, maneuverable bike it is?
 It’s one of the few super-middleweight bikes available that lets you make all the decisions.
 I just hope people still appreciate that.
 Maybe it’s a chip off the old block after all.